StepC-arch98/Manhua-Reading-List-App/README.md

 -	As a user, I want to be able to load my manhua reading list from file

 ## **Phase 4: Task 2**
-Test and design all methods of the Manhua class in the model package to be robust.
+Test and design the Manhua class in the model package to be robust.
+The Manhua constructor is the robust design.

+## **Phase 4: Task 3**
+-	Derive a Website class from the Manhua Class.
+The Manhua class has the website name as a field, but there isn't much room for more functionality for this field, so creating a new class just for the website source would allow for this field to have more functionality, while keeping the Manhua class with a single responsibility, which is to maintain the characteristics of a given manhua.
+Thus, doing this refactoring would result in the Manhua class calling on the Website class in the constructor.